Public Works Director

 If a trash / junk pickup is requested due to selling a house or moving, cleaning out a house, or moving out of an apartment, a pickup can be provided at a one-hundred dollar ($100) minimum charge.
 Call the Village Hall to schedule.

 Brush is picked up Monday through Thursday the second week of most months.
 Refer to the Brush Collection Schedule for the exact collection week.
 Brush should be placed at the curb by 6:00 a.m. on your garbage collection day.
-Brush is not collected during October and November due to fall cleanup; and not in February, April, and December.
+Brush is not collected during November due to fall cleanup; and not in February, April, and December.
 Residents are encouraged to trim trees during May through August.

 Brush may be taken to the Village Yard Waste Site on LeBrun Street during the regular operating hours.
 See the Yard Waste Site Operation Schedule on the Village website or in All About Allouez.